 (Investigator 67, 1999 July)

-I've read the responses of
+I've read the

 Kirk Straughen, John Williams and Brian De Kretser (Investigator No.

 to my article Response to Four Critics (No. 65) and now